Five Elements of a Healthy Nonprofit

-We have made it easy to assess the health of your organization using a set of standards.
-While not everything important is easy to measure (such as how engaged your volunteers, board members, and donors are), a frank self-assessment can help you identify and prioritize your next steps.
+We have made it easy to assess the health of your organization.
+While not everything important is easy to measure, a frank assessment of your organization can help you identify and prioritize your next steps.

 Our model for a healthy nonprofit looks at these five elements:

 - Good management and a healthy organizational culture

 - The resources to carry out your mission and accountable management of funding

 - Communications and relationships with people who give you money, use what you create, help you meet your mission, and carry your message

 - Efficient and effective programs, services, and administrative systems